-Now I know that sounds bloody ridiculous, of course it did.
+Now I know that sounds bloody ridiculous, of course being a mother changed my life.

 But I had no understanding of how much it would change when I fell pregnant.